-A scholarships or bursaries can either be field of interest fund or donor advised fund.
+A Scholarship or Bursary Fund can either be Field of Interest Fund or Donor Advised Fund.
 Scholarships and bursaries assists promising students, including those challenged by education costs, to pursue education and/or training.
-A scholarship and/or bursary fund can be either endowed (only the interested is disbursed) or non-endowed (the entirety of the fund can be disbursed).
+A Scholarship and/or Bursary Fund can be either endowed (only the interested is disbursed) or non-endowed (the entirety of the fund can be disbursed).

 Pictured: Deborah Kraft, daughter of MO Nelson with the 2018 Shirley H. and Meredith O. Nelson Scholarship recipient Emily Kamphof of Westgate CVI.